ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 We need an agreement that serves both the maintainers and the consumers of packages.
-The agreements may cover [financial commitments](https://blog.npmjs.org/post/187382017885/supporting-open-source-maintainers) or may be a commitment to follow the guidelines presented by the [package maintenance team](https://github.com/nodejs/package-maintenance).
+The agreements may cover [financial commitments](https://blog.npmjs.org/post/187382017885/supporting-open-source-maintainers) or may be a commitment to follow the guidelines presented by the [Package Maintenance WG](https://github.com/nodejs/package-maintenance).

 The package maintenance team is offering a place for maintainers that provides guidelines and assistance for the maintenance of their package.
 It is also a place for consumers who wish to support widely used